Last Updated on

-For this reaoso, Hatra was recognized as one of the UNESCO World Heritage Sites in Iraq.
+For this reason, Hatra was recognized as one of the UNESCO World Heritage Sites in Iraq.
 It is considered as the best example and most preserved Parthian city in the history of Iraq.
 The entire city is protected by inner and outer walls, as well as 160 towers.

 Samarra Archaeological City (2007)

-The Samarra Archaeological City is home to a powerful Islamic City that governed the provinces of Abbasid Empire for 100 years.
+The Samarra Archaeological City is home to a powerful Islamic City that governed the provinces of the Abbasid Empire for 100 years.
 Inscribed into the list of UNESCO World Heritage Sites in Iraq in 2007, this site is already listed among the World Heritage Sites in Danger.
 This archaeological site testifies to the artistic and architectural innovations that developed and spread within the Islamic world.
-The 9th century Great Mosque and the Caliphal Palace are among its most important features.
+The 9th-century Great Mosque and the Caliphal Palace are among its most important features.

 The Ahwar of Southern Iraq: Refuge of Biodiversity and the Relict Landscape of the Mesopotamian Cities (2016)

-The The Ahwar of Southern Iraq completes this list of UNESCO sites in Iraq.
-There are 7 individual sites that are encompassed within this mixed archaeological site (three Sumieran cities and four wetland areas): Huwaizah Marshes, Central Marshes, East Hammar Marshes, West Hammar Marshes, Uruk Archaeological City, Ur Archaeological City and Tell Eridu Archaeological Site.
+The Ahwar of Southern Iraq completes this list of UNESCO sites in Iraq.
+There are 7 individual sites that are encompassed within this mixed archaeological site (three Sumerian cities and four wetland areas): Huwaizah Marshes, Central Marshes, East Hammar Marshes, West Hammar Marshes, Uruk Archaeological City, Ur Archaeological City and Tell Eridu Archaeological Site.

 This site covers the delta that served as home to the early Sumerian civilization.
 However, the drainage of the water in these marshes made this site critically endangered.
 It also threatened the fish species and migratory birds that lived on the site.